We found that Wasabina Mustard microgreens grew differently than Red Garnet or Wasabi Mustard microgreens.

 We suggest taste testing as the microgreens grow.
 Not only for mustards but all microgreens.
 There is no sense in growing a microgreen to the true leaf stage if you don't care for the flavor as much.

-Don't listen to when we or anyone else says a microgreen is ready to harvest.
-That's for you to figure out based on your tastebuds.
+Don’t listen when we or anyone else says a microgreen is ready to harvest.
+That’s for you to figure out based on your tastebuds.

 Summary of How to Grow Wasabina Mustard Microgreens